Nette Documentation Preview

 isAbsolute(string $path)bool

-Determines if the $path is absolute.
+Determines if the path $path is absolute.

 FileSystem::isAbsolute('../backup'); // false